Chenée Today

 • poppy seeds - these add some nice nutty flavor and texture to these scones.

-• frozen salted butter - because we need the butter to be very cold and stay cold until the scones are in the oven, we're going to use frozen butter grated with a box grater so that it incorporates into the dough quickly without too much manipulation.
+• frozen salted butter - because we need the butter to be very cold and stay cold until the scones are in the oven, we're going to use frozen butter grated with a box grater so that our cold butter incorporates into the dough quickly without too much manipulation.
+Using frozen grated butter also eliminates the need for a pastry blender!

 • an egg - unlike in most baking recipes, you'll actually want to use a cold egg for this lemon poppyseed scones recipe!